Djul0/OrganoIDEAL/README.md

 13) train your model ! (i used this code with the --lite to make one compact and easy to use file.)
 > python OrganoID.py train path/to/training/files /path/to/output/model MODELname --lite

-> [!IMPORTANT]
-> before you run your new model on new images, convert your images into 8bits tiff (or png) format.